ishikajn8126/ishikajn8126/README.md

 - 🔭 I’m currently working on Web Development and Open source.
 - 🌱 I’m currently learning lots of new stuff✨
 - 👯 I’m looking to collaborate on learning things together.
 Just ping me up😉
-- 💬 Ask me about CP and Frontend.
+- 💬 Ask me about CPP and Frontend.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Offer me pav bhaji and get your work done😛